rhyswynne/WP-Email-Capture/readme.txt

 To donate to this plugin, please visit the [WP Email Capture Donations Page](http://wpemailcapture.com/premium/?utm_source=donate&utm_medium=wordpressorgreadme&utm_campaign=wpemailcapture)

 == Change Log ==
+= 3.1 =
+* Changed word from "Update" to "Upgrade" for large lists as it was confusing people.
+* Changed to new Text Domain as per WordPress' new internationalisation integration (wp-email-capture).

 = 3.0.2 =
 * Fixed an error with "Error: " displaying on the free version.